The Old West Martello Tower is

-West Martello Tower, Joe Allen Garden Center is Fort Taylor Tower # and is located at Atlantic Blvd and White St.
+West Martello Tower, Joe Allen Garden Center is Fort Taylor Tower #1, and is located at Atlantic Blvd and White St in Key West FL.

-Certainly one of the more unusual Key West museums in terms of fate, this facility carries the same thread of history as it's sister fort and Fort Jefferson Dry Tortugas.
+Plus this historic fort carries the same thread of Key West history as it's sister fort and Fort Jefferson Dry Tortugas.

 West Martello Tower is part of Fort Zachary Taylor